jaykstah/balaclavabunker/docs/balaclavabunker.md

 Nextcloud data is stored externally at `/media/balaclavabunker/ncdata` The data directory contains user data and some configurations.
 It is on a separate physical disk from the install so that user data can be stored en masse without filling the root partition.

+Some other media accessible from Nextcloud is stored in `/media/balaclavabox/` such as music, shows, and archives/backups.

 ---
 ####Local Shares (Samba)
 Samba shares are accessible on the local network for all users, in most cases.